openSUSE/open-build-service/CONTRIBUTING.md

   * [dist]    - Modifies something inside /dist directory
   * [doc]     - Any documentation related changes
   * [webui]   - Changes in webui related parts of app/model/ and lib/ as well as app/controllers/webui/ and its views

+## The Perfect Pull Request

+Please, add a good description to your pull request.
+Explain what moved you to add that new feature or what was the issue you are trying to fix.
+Also describe briefly the solution you propose.

+In order to help reviewers:

+- Explain the workflow they have to follow to get to the feature.
+- Explain how they can test your changes, providing some sample data if possible.
+- Provide [osc](https://github.com/openSUSE/osc) commands to test your changes if that is the case.
+- For visual or design-related pull requests:
+  - add screenshots or GIFs,
+  - enable review app*
+- For performance-related pull requests:
+  - add sample data in the review app* and put links in the pull request's description
+  - add benchmarks

+\* _Review app can be enabled by applying the `review-app` label to the pull request, it should be done by a member of the OBS team._

 ## Mind the Automated Reviews
 Please make sure to mind our continuous integration cycle that includes: